Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 mango habanero wings at wingstop

-The truth is, I used to be smitten with Wingstop’s Mango Habanero.
-Prior to tasting my newfound favorites, I had this mentally ranked among the best Wingstop flavors.
-Times change, though, and now thanks to Korean Q and Hot Honey, Mango Habanero has to fall down a bit.
-No fault of its own.
+I used to be smitten with Wingstop’s Mango Habanero.
+Before trying my new favorites, I had mentally ranked this among the best Wingstop flavors.
+Times change, though, and now thanks to Korean Q and Hot Honey, Mango Habanero has to fall.
+But of course, we all remember why we must sometimes fall.

-To be clear, Mango Habanero has still got the moves.
-This is the sweet and spicy masterpiece that, if not for Hot Honey, Wingstop could hang their hat on.
+To be clear, Mango Habanero has still definitely got the moves.
+This is the sweet and spicy masterpiece that, if not for Hot Honey, Wingstop could hang its hat on.

 hickory smoked bbq wings at wingstop